 There wasn’t much to read in this morning’s Ha’aretz.
-Nearly every one of the paper’s senior writers has written a piece about how amazing it is that the United States is on the viagra on sale verge of electing a black president.
+Nearly every one of the paper’s senior writers has written a piece about how amazing it is that the United States is on the verge of electing a black president.

 It is amazing, of course, especially for anyone my age and above, those who can still remember segregation and Jim Crow.
 But there’s something patronizing about all this going ga-ga over Obama’s race–as if voters are choosing him because he’s black.
 In fact, it’s his policies and his personality that are attracting Americans; if he wins it will be despite, not because, he’s black.

 Ha’aretz‘s swoon over Obama reminds me of how American Jews tend to melt inside when they talk about Golda Meir.
 Seeing Israel through the lenses of American liberalism, many American MOTs view Meir as a paragon of liberalism and feminism.
 After all, she was a woman elected to Israel’s highest political office at a time when American feminism was just taking off.
-So her choice must demonstrate the maturity and order lexapro 5 mg online lack of sexism of Israeli voters.
+So her choice must demonstrate the maturity and lack of sexism of Israeli voters.